TerrestrialEcology-ugent/treeweb_tradeoffs/README.md

-# Spatial synthesis analysis of Treeweb data
+# Trade-offs synthesis analysis of Treeweb data

 ## Aim

-The aim of the analysis is to compare the importance of tree composition, tree richness and fragmentation on multiple ecosystem functions.
-The idea is to use variance partitioning approaches following Gelman and Hill 2007 and also Ratcliffe 2017.
-Fragmentation effect is divided into isolation effect (quantified via a proximity index) and edge effects (quantified via edge length within 100m of the plot).

-## Repo use
+Explore and try to find ways to optimize forest management in the face of trade-offs and synergies between multiple ecosystem functions and the diversity of multiple taxa.

+## Note on reproducability

-* The scripts to run the analysis and create the figures are in the script/ subfolder
+* Running the R script "scripts/tradeoffs_script.r" should: (i) run the model, (ii) produce the main figures from the submitted manuscript
+* make sure that all needed package are installed, this code was run with:
+  * R v3.6.1
+  * brms v2.8.0
+  * plyr v1.8.4
+  * dplyr v0.8.3
+  * ggplot2 v3.2.1
+  * fmsb v0.6.3

+other package versions may lead to deviation in results.